File these under "short,but sweet" -and that goes for my description too.........

 Sadly,they'll have to make to do with the Postman Pat equivalent -or whoever happens to be flavour of the month at the moment.
 Because boxed examples of these are very thin on the ground.And if you've invested the amount of time and cash required to get hold of a set,it's highly unlikely you'd want to let junior get anywhere near it.

 And,on behalf of collectors everywhere,please don't !
-Quite apart from the fact they're probably covered in lead paint.
+Quite apart from the fact the paint is almost certainly lead-based.

 Mind you,we've been told for decades how bad the stuff is,and imported toys are still being recalled because of it.